oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 2. Up on Database Details page, click **Restore** button.
 Set field **Restore to the timestamp** to the next possible value after your Automatic Backup Ended field - e.g. 10:00 UTC.
 Click **Restore Database** to confirm.

+    >**Note** : If Restore Database Work request fails, use a timestamp 30 minutes after the selected one.
+You can check the RMAN logs in folder /opt/oracle/dcs/log/db-host/rman/bkup/<Database unique name>/ for more information.

 3. Access Work Requests table, and click **Restore Database** having Status: In Progress...
 Review all Resources: Log Messages (2), Error Messages (0), Associated Resources (1).
 Wait until this work request is 100% Complete (refresh page).
 Under Associated Resources, click **WSDB** database name link.

 4. Connect again to the database instance specified by environment variables.